 Have you trusted in Jesus for your salvation?

-Read the Baptism FAQ below, and then click here to register for baptism!
+Read the Baptism FAQ starting just below, and then click the link at the bottom of the page to register for baptism!

 Q: Why be Baptized?

 1. Because you want to follow Christ’s example.

 "At that time Jesus came from Nazareth and was baptized by John in the river."
 Mark 1:9

 "Jesus said, 'Go then, to all people everywhere and make them my disciples, baptize them in the name of the Father, the Son, and the Holy Spirit, and then teach them to obey everything I have commanded you.'"
 Matthew 28:19-20

 3. Because it shows you are a believer.